cosimo/rFactor2-DeltaBest/README.txt

 == Status ==

-Currently it works decently.
-Due to the way scoring updates work in rF2 (every 0.2s) is not super accurate, but I tried to do some interpolation of speed and position values, so it should be already quite accurate.
+Currently it works.
+It is quite accurate, but sometimes the delta time reading goes off for an instant.
+That has to be fixed.
+There's also a dynamic colored bar that shows exactly where you are losing (red) or gaining time (green), regardless of your actual difference to best lap.

+That is quite an effective way to improve your lap times, and get to learn a track.

 == Customizing plugin position and appearance ==